Dinar5150/mutual-information-feature-selection-qdeep/README.md

   https://circleci.com/gh/dwave-examples/mutual-information-feature-selection.svg?style=shield)](
   https://circleci.com/gh/dwave-examples/mutual-information-feature-selection)

+# Important note

+This repository was forked from the code examples from the D-Wave's [mutual-information-feature-selection](https://github.com/dwave-examples/mutual-information-feature-selection) repository.
+Authors of this repository do not own any of the code, all credit goes to D-Wave systems and their contributors.

 # MIQUBO Method of Feature Selection

 The demo illustrates the MIQUBO method by finding an optimal feature set for